 Thanks to the combination of spices both savory and slightly sweet, tagines are delicious and exotic for a simple stew.
 The abundance of spices also means that these stews pack plenty of health benefits.
 Turmeric (as we’ve often noted) has been cited as a spice that may potentially protect against cancer, and ginger has long been regarded as a potent health aid, good for fighting nausea and indigestion.

-In this recipe, we substitute a Dutch oven for the traditional clay pot.
+In our Chicken & Butternut Squash Tagine recipe, we substitute a Dutch oven for the traditional clay pot.
 The chicken gives the tagine a familiar healing quality (for body and soul), while the butternut squash brings a nutty flavor and creamy texture.
 Butternut squash, like other orange fruits and vegetables, is also high in beta-carotene, an antioxidant that might help protect the body against free radicals.

 Any tagine is excellent served alone, or along with a crusty loaf of wholegrain bread.
 But is particularly delicious with the Moroccan staple, couscous.
 Adding pistachios and lemon rind to the couscous is simple but gives the grain a distinctive air.